cygnyx/cygnyx.github.io/_posts/2018-01-19-gzip-iphone.md

 `Z_DEFLATED` is required, `(15+16)` is the `windowBits`, `8` is the default value for the amount of memory to use, and `Z_DEFAULT_STRATEGY` uses a default value for the compression strategy.
 `windowBits` is the log base 2 of the historical window size: 15 indicates a 32K window size.
-Negative values are permitted too where the negative sign flags that a raw stream (lacking a header or check value).
+Negative values are permitted too where the negative sign flags that a raw stream (lacking a header or check value) should be generated.
 Adding 16 to the value flags that a `gzip` header and check value should be used.

 [zlib]: http://zlib.net